grow-graphics/gd/Readme.md

 * General-purpose pure-Go 'variant' packages, reuse them in any Go project.
 * Recompile your code quickly, with a build experience similar to a scripting language.

-Not just a weapper! graphics.gd has been holistically designed and curated from the ground up to provide a cohesive way to interface with the engine.
+Not just a wrapper! graphics.gd has been holistically designed and curated from the ground up to provide a cohesive way to interface with the engine.

 We would love you to take part in our [active discussions](https://github.com/grow-graphics/gd/discussions) section with any questions, comments or feedback you may have.
 Show us what you're building!